dgaydukov/cert-aws/files/sa.md

 * AdoptOpenJDK
 * Azul Zulu
 If you are still confuse you can take a look at [java is still free](https://www.infoq.com/news/2018/09/java-support-options-sept18/)

+###### AWS CloudFormation
+I'ts aws solution to IAC.
+There are 2 concepts
+* Template - json/yaml file with desired infrastructure
+* Stack - template deployed to cloud (you can run commands like describe/list/create/update stack).
+If you create/update stack and errors occur all would be rolled back and you would be notified by SNS

+###### AWS IAM
+* In case you have one user who requires access to a specific resource, as a best practice, you should create a new AWS group for that access (in case new user would appear you would just assign him to this group)
+* EC2 role access - you can add (for example bucket write access) role to ec2 instance
+* Cross-account access - you can set up access for account B from account A

 ### Networking